ilabcode/pyhgf/README.md

 # Acknoledgements

 This implementation of the Hierarchical Gaussian Filter was largely inspired by the original [Matlab version](https://translationalneuromodeling.github.io/tapas).
-A Julia implementation of the generalised, nodalised and multilevel HGF is also available [here](https://github.com/ilabcode/HGF.jl).
+A Julia implementation of the generalized, nodalised and multilevel HGF is also available [here](https://github.com/ilabcode/HGF.jl).

 ## References